Vent Cleanup or CPU Fan Cleanup

 Use model specific adapter

 Use only the model-specific adapter for the laptop.
-Don't use it in other gadgets even if the output voltage requirement is the same because the current might be different.
+Don't use it in other gadgets even if the output voltage requirement is the same because the current might vary.

 Method of adapter connectivity to laptop

-Always put first the DC output plug into the laptop's power jack before putting the input plug on the power outlet.
+Always insert the DC output plug into the laptop's power jack before inserting the input plug on the power outlet.
 This is the correct method.

 Protection from weather

 Keep your adapter in a dry place with room temperature.
-Just like other electronic devices, adapter can get damage cause by high temperature.
+Just like other electronic devices, adapter can also become damaged by high temperatures.

 Do's and don'ts for adapter